rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/ingress-configuration.md

 ### Labels and Annotations

-Add [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and/or [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to provide metadata for your ingress.
+Add [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and/or [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to provide metadata for your Ingress controller.

 For a list of annotations available for use, see the [Nginx Ingress Controller Documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).